-As cameras become a ubiquitous part of our lives, the power to film is always at our fingertips.
+Now that cameras are a ubiquitous part of our lives, the power to film is always at our fingertips.
 Videos posted on YouTube, Instagram, and Facebook have become supplements to traditional media sources, and for some, have replaced mainstream media entirely.
 It comes as no surprise then that individuals now regularly record police officers, which raises the question, “Can you photograph, audio, or video record police in Texas?”

 The United States Department of Justice has also addressed the issue of whether individuals have a First Amendment right to record police officers.
 The Justice Department has concluded that citizens do have a right to record police officers’ activity in public and has expressed concern that charging individuals with offenses such as disorderly conduct, loitering, disturbing the peace, and resisting arrest could be used to curtail expressive conduct or retaliate against individuals for exercising their First Amendment rights.

 Justice Department attorneys have also pointed out that there are a number of offenses a person might be charged with while recording officers.
-Some examples of possible offenses in Texas include, obedience required to police officers and to school crossing guards; disorderly conduct; interference with public duties; obstruction of highway or other passageway; or resisting arrest, search, or transport.
+Some examples of possible offenses in Texas include obedience required to police officers; disorderly conduct; interference with public duties; obstruction of highway or other passageway; or resisting arrest, search, or transport.
 More information about these offenses and their punishment ranges can be found in the chart below.

 |OFFENSE||ACTION||PUNISHMENT||PENAL CODE SECTION|

 While you have the legal right to photograph, film, or record a police officer in public, if you aren’t careful, you may be accused of committing a crime.
-If you are arrested for recording the police in Texas, or if you had your recording equipment destroyed or confiscated by the police, contact our attorneys at 817-203-2220.
+If you are arrested for recording the police in Texas, or if you had your recording equipment destroyed or confiscated by the police, contact our attorneys at 817-203-2220 or reach out online.